Yash3148/PowerShell-Script/Azure App Service/README.md

 ## Overview

-This PowerShell script connects to a specified Azure subscription and retrieves details about App Service Plans and Function Apps.
+This PowerShell script, **`listappservice.ps1`**, connects to a specified Azure subscription and retrieves details about App Service Plans and Function Apps.
 It then exports this information into two separate CSV files for easy access and analysis.

 ## What the PowerShell Script Does